 Walkthrough 2: Creating Your First Video

 Your avatar is ready.
-Here's how to turn it into an actual video.
+Here's how to turn it into an actual video, based on the HeyGen Studio walkthrough.

 Click Create in the top navigation bar.
 Select AI Studio.
 This opens the video editor.